AurelienNioche/vocabulary-learning/README.md

    - Successful reviews: Increase factor by 0.1
    - Failed reviews: Decrease factor by 0.2 (minimum 1.3)

-3. **Review Priority**:
+3. **Word Selection Priority**:
+   - Based on multiple factors:
-   - Based on success rate, time since last review, and review intervals
+     - Time since last review relative to scheduled interval
-   - Prioritizes words with:
-     - Lower success rates
+     - Success rate (lower rates get higher priority)
+     - Number of attempts (newer words get higher priority)
+     - Last attempt result (failed words get 20% higher priority)
+   - Words not due for review are skipped
+   - New words get high but not maximum priority
+   - Priority is scaled based on active word count

+4. **Word Mastery Criteria**:
+   - A word is considered mastered when:
-     - Overdue reviews
+     - It has at least 5 successful reviews
-     - Recent failures
-   - Limits active learning to 8 words at a time
+     - It maintains a success rate of 90% or higher
+   - Mastered words are excluded from regular review
+   - System focuses on words still being learned

 ### Vim-like Commands
 - `:h` - Show help